LksWlprn/Opus-Magnum-Philosophicum/README.md

 further in time by some billions of years so that now one has to take into account each and everything that happened in the backward lightcone of the actual measurement.
 It then seems like one needs to arrange the hidden variables in “just the right way” so that any possible method for choosing the detector settings comes out correctly.
 This is one of the reasons that superdetermism is widely believed to be finetuned."

+"A “finetuned” theory or a “conspiracy theory” is a theory which lacks explanatory power.
+A lack of explanatory power means that the theory requires more information as input than just collecting the data.
+This notion of finetuning makes sense because a theory that is finetuned in this way is unscientific.
+We should prefer just collecting the data over such a theory.
+[...]
+Consider this common example of finetuning: A pen balanced on its tip.
+Should we encounter such a situation, we would suspect a hidden mechanism because otherwise the balance seems “unnatural”, a “conspiracy”, or “finetuned”.
+The reason is that we know the system is unstable under perturbations that (here comes the relevant point) are likely to occur (during the time of observation) given the initial conditions we are likely to encounter.
+This means we have an empirically supported expectation for the state the system is likely in, and the perturbations it is likely to be exposed to, and these experiences have themselves been obtained by drawing on theories which have explanatory power.
+For this reason, seeing a precariously balanced pen leads us to discard the possibility that it just happens to have had the right initial condition as possible but implausible.
+It is much more likely the pen is held in place by something.
+Any mechanism that did that would remove the need to finetune and thus have much higher explanatory power.
+The balanced pen is an example for a good, scientific finetuning argument.
+As example for an unscientific finetuning argument take the supposed issue that certain parameters of the standard model of particle physics are finetuned.
+In this case, we have no way to quantify the probability of having a different parameter in this model because that would describe a universe we do not inhabit.
+Neither can these parameters be perturbed in the real world.7 The consequence is that this notion of finetuning used to criticize the standard model has no empirical basis.
+And unsurprisingly so: The standard model is in some sense the scientifically most successful theory that humans have ever conceived of.
+It explains Terabytes of data with merely some dozen parameters.
+It would be hugely absurd to complain it lacks explanatory power.8 This is not to say that finetuning arguments are always unscientific.
+Finetuning arguments can be used when one has a statistical distribution over an allowed set of parameters and a dynamical law acting on this distribution.
+If the initial distribution requires us to use detailed information to get the observed outcome then the theory becomes scientifically useless because that amounts to assuming what one observes."

+But "there need be nothing a priori unscientific about a fine-tuned theory.
+A fine-tuned theory may be unscientific if one needs to put a lot of information into the initial condition thereby losing explanatory power.
+But this does not necessarily have to be the case.
+In fact, according to currently accepted terminology both the standard model of particle physics and the concordance model of cosmology are “fine-tuned” despite arguably being scientifically useful.
+One way to avoid that fine-tuning leads to a lack of explanatory power is to find a measure that can be defined in simple terms and that explains which states are “close” to each other and/or which are distant and have measure zero, i.e., are just forbidden.
+Bell's and similar examples that rest on arguments from fine-tuning (or sensitivity, or conspiracy) all implicitly assume that there is no simple way to mathematically express the allowed (or likely) initial states that give rise to the predictions of quantum mechanics."

+In another paper, it is shown that "one can violate the (Bell-)Statistical Independence assumption in Bell’s theorem without any correlations between the measurement outcomes and the hidden variables.
+The violations of Bell-Statistical Independence can instead come about by the geometry of the underlying state space. [...]
+This is a simple way to see that violating Bell-Statistical Independence does not require fine tuning."

 "A lot of people seem to think that violating Statistical Independence is weird, but is no weirder than quantum mechanics already is because in quantum mechanics too the measurement outcome depends on the detector settings.
 Yes, it does: You need the detector setting to update the